 - Be proactive and make direct contact with organisations that interest you and apply speculatively; send a targeted CV and a covering letter focused on why you are interested in them and why they should be interested in you.

-- Create a LinkedIn profile to network with sector employers – see our Networking and Social Media
+- Create a LinkedIn profile to network with sector employers – see our guide to Networking and Social Media.

 Finding a job

 There are many different areas within the graphic design sector and work can be varied.
 You could get involved in advertising design, event or product branding, or delivering imaginative solutions that generate sales; so some thought as to which area(s) you are particularly interested in will help you to target your job search.

 Employers who recruit in these areas